CoderCat55/HearMeMioConnect/README.md

+#I have cloned this repository to make it easier for me to work on it.
+I am just cahnging code for my porject.
+#This work is not mine
+# Here is the original https://github.com/francocruces/MioConnect

 # Background
 MioConnect is a MyoConnect alternative for the Myo Armband, connects to the device(s) and transmits EMG/IMU via OSC.